alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

     tsm_info_addr = prev["regs"]["a0"]

     # read TsmInfo as bytes in one shot.
 The TsmInfo struct is defined in "common/src/lib.rs" as follows:
-    # Due to the memory alignement (TsmState is a u32), there is an extra u32 before the capabilities
+    # Due to the memory alignement (TsmState is a u32), there is an extra u32 before the `tsm_capabilities`
     # struct TsmInfo {
     #     pub tsm_state: TsmState,
     #     pub tsm_impl_id: u32,
     #     pub tsm_version: u32,
-    #     _padding: u32: extra 32-bit because YES.
+    #     _padding: u32: extra 32-bit added by Rust because YES (alignment stuff).
     #     pub tsm_capabilities: usize,
     #     pub tvm_state_pages: usize,
     #     pub tvm_max_vcpus: usize,